zwacky/wicki-io/content/posts/2021-07-core-web-vitals/index.md

 ---
-title: "What are Core Web Vitals"
+title: "What are Core Web Vitals—explained with GIFs"
 publishDate: "2021-07-20"
 description: "The 3 new performance metrics that Google will rank against in its June 2021 update."
 keywords: "core web vitals, LCP, FID, CLS, google udpate, seo"